 Tell us something exciting about GSK we wouldn’t know!

 Last year, GSK delivered 2.3 billion vaccine doses and medicine packs, with ten of its products exceeding the one billion mark in sales.
 Currently, we have 68 vaccines and medicines in development.
 Over 20 of them have been approved since 2017.

 What sort of lunches do you have at GSK?

-Over the next week I am preparing for my next event GSK Revealed, which is where prospective students can visit GSK House to learn about the opportunities we offer.
-I am also planning assessment centres for Industrial Placement students.
+Over the next week, I am preparing for my next event GSK Revealed, which is where prospective students can visit GSK House to learn about the opportunities we offer.
+I am also planning assessment centres for placement students.